beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 In the next section we give an overview of the OpenStack software, its features, main components, and their interaction.
 In Section 3, we briefly compare 4 open source Cloud computing platforms, namely OpenStack, Eucalyptus, CloudStack, and OpenNebula.
-In Section 4, we discuss the existing tools for automated installation of OpenStack and differences from our approach.
-In Section 5 we provide a detailed description and discussion of the steps required install the OpenStack Cloud on top of CentOS using KVM and GlusterFS.
+In Section 4, we discuss the existing tools for automated installation of OpenStack and the differences from our approach.
+In Section 5 we provide a detailed description and discussion of the steps required to install OpenStack on top of CentOS using KVM and GlusterFS.
 In Section 6, we conclude the paper with a summary and discussion of future directions.

 # Overview of the OpenStack Cloud Platform